-Label Description Old Password The existing password.
+Label Description Username It shows the username entered.
+Old Password The existing password.
 If it is incorrect, a new password can't be set.
-The new system password.
+New Password The new system password.
 The allowed string length is 0 to 31, and only New Password ASCII characters from 32 to 126 are allowed.
 Confirm New Password Re-type the new password.
 Save Click to save changes.